allobo49/Streamlit/French4U_app.md

-Click on [this link](https://french4u.streamlit.app/) to access the French4U app 🇫🇷
+Click on [this link](https://french4u.streamlit.app/) to access the French4U app.